rwdaigle/edgerails/source/_posts/2010-02-23-the-skinny-on-scopes-formerly-named-scope.markdown

 Most good developers will immediately cringe at the duplication of the `where("posts.published_at IS NOT NULL AND posts.published_at <= ?", Time.zone.now)` relation.

-Since I am holding the Rails core team true to their word that if a method is public, consider it part of the public API, here's a little method that will let you keep the query logic for a class with that, and only that, class: `where_values`

-Let's look at how we can use `scope#where_values` to refer to the query logic of the `Post.published` scope from within our `User.published` scope:
+Thanks to a [tip by Railscast's Ryan Bates](http://disq.us/d0y5l), there's a pretty slick way to refer to, and combine, scope logic: the [merge method, aliased as '&'](http://github.com/rails/rails/blob/24cc9e5b4f9b729f02d2e0b56265032d08933a41/activerecord/lib/active_record/relation/spawn_methods.rb#L7).
+Let's look at how we can use `scope#&` to refer to the query logic of the `Post.published` scope from within our `User.published` scope:

 <div class="code_window">
 <em>Ruby - user.rb</em>